Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 In the Announcement phase players can announce Social and Speech cards.\

-1. Each qualifying player puts one card face down in front of them
+1. Each qualifying player can now put one card face down in front of them
 2. If anyone wants to announce their card they turn it around for everyone to see
 3. Announcements get resolved (See Social cards and Speech cards) in the order of highest to lowest value (same values get sorted by a coin toss or rock, paper scissors).
+You cannot announce a Social card of your own Color.
 4. All the cards in front of the players get put on the discard pile
 #pagebreak()
 === Draw <draw>
-Each player discards (another) one card from their hand and draws cards from the draw pile or their personal pile until they have #(hand_card_amount + standing_card_amount) cards in their hand.\
+Each player can now discard (another) one card from their hand and draws cards from the draw pile or their personal pile until they have #hand_card_amount cards in their hand.\

 If the draw pile is empty mix the discard pile into it